-Christ Congregational Church of Mount Hope is an abandoned circa 1910 church in New York, New York.
-It is notable for its domed sanctuary and Colonial Revival architecture.
+Christ Congregational Church of Mount Hope is an abandoned with a distinctive sanctuary in the Bronx, New York City, New York.

 Founded in 1892, 8 Christ Congregational Church of Mount Hope was initially located at the corner of 175th Street and Topping Avenue in Mt.
-Hope, a neighbourhood within the Bronx.
+Hope, a neighborhood within the Bronx.
 7

 Needing a more prominent space for their growing congregation, the church sought out Francis L.V.
 Hoppin & Terrence A. Koen of New York City to design a new building in the Georgian Revival- and Colonial Revival-style.
 3 Hoppin and Koen composed a two-story building which featured a formal entrance framed by a tall portico 1 and topped with a tower was derived from Sir Christopher Wrenn churches in London.
 4 The interior featured a circular auditorium with room for 370 people, four-bedroom parsonage, gymnasium, library, and meeting rooms.